FreemediaMY/FreemediaMY/README.md

 ## Disclaimer

 a.
 These internet protocol playlists are essentially open-source playlists and;
-b.
+</b>b.
 The contents from the playlists are 100% not affiliated with any 3rd party streaming providers.
 c.
 Any transactions that regard buying or selling the playlists are STRICTLY PROHIBITED.
 d.
 I will take one of these contents down if the media owners ask to do so.
 e.
 Support the original media streaming platforms.